joshbegley/nyt-latest/previous.md

 `President Emmanuel Macron of France expressed disapproval about President Trump’s handling of the war against Iran on Thursday, chastising him for speaking cavalierly in a speech.`\
 https://nytimes.com/2026/04/02/world/middleeast/iran-war-trump-strait.html

-**LeBron 'might've pulled an Eli Manning' if Memphis had won No. 1 pick in 2003**\
+**LeBron James takes shots at Memphis, suggests Grizzlies 'go over to Nashville'**\
-`In his appearance on a YouTube show, the NBA star also suggested that the Grizzlies franchise should move to Nashville.`\
+`In an appearance on a YouTube show, star lamented any trip he takes to the city, and said that other players share his sentiments.`\
 https://nytimes.com/athletic/7167728/2026/04/02/lebron-james-memphis-grizzlies-eli-manning/

 **Iranians mark a nature festival in the shadow of war.**\